-Zoe is also highly experienced in identifying and managing natural food chemical intolerances (salicylates, amines and glutamates).
-Zoe uses the Royal Prince Alfred Hospital (RPAH) elimination diets and challenge protocol and can guide you through the process and provide you with meal ideas and recipes to make the diet easier to manage and she will provide you with email support throughout the elimination trial and food challenges.
+Zoe is highly experienced in identifying and managing natural food chemical (salicylates, amines and glutamates) and food additive intolerance.
+Zoe uses the Royal Prince Alfred Hospital (RPAH) elimination diet and challenge protocol and can guide you through the process.
+Zoe has developed a series of recipes and food ideas to make the diet easier to manage and she will provide you with email support throughout the elimination trial and food challenges.

 A word from Zoe…“In order to better understand what is involved in a low food chemical diet, I decided I should try the diet myself.
 Having done 4 weeks following the moderate approach, and 2 weeks on the strict approach, I can confidently tell my patients that while many foods need to be restricted during the trial period, it is actually not that difficult to do.
 In doing the trial I developed many quick and easy recipes as well as coming up with a number of practical tips to make it easier for people who have busy lives and families.”